PaulKorDev/Gather-an-army/README.md

 ✔ Separate view and logic (used MVP or something akin)

+✔ Object Pool for spawn units

+✔ Custom EventBus with adjustable listener call order

+## Gameplay
+✔Create C# Unit class and his childrens

+✔ Create C# Unit Factory

+✔ Spawn units and show his stats (power, cost, special cost) in the console

+✔ Create prefabs of units and spawn his on field by pressing buttons

+✔ Adjsut flexible switching between units sprites

+✔ Spawn units with inited stats (stats getted from IUnitStat)

 ✔ Dinamically switching between unit types during the game

-✔ Object Pool for spawn units

 ✔ Ability to clear the field from units